purcelba/jekyll-now/Neuroscience.md

 ___

 I developed a new computational model to understand flexible decision making in a dynamic environment.
 In a changing environment, we must decide whether errors result from poor choices or a change in the environment.
-The Bayes optimal solution is to treat negative outcomes as evidence that for a change of environment and to weight that evidence by the confidence in our choice.
+The Bayes optimal solution is to treat negative outcomes as evidence for a change of environment and to weight that evidence by the confidence in our choice.
 I developed a model that showed how humans could approximate the optimal solution using very simple computations and developed a psychophysics experiment to test the model predictions.
 I showed that the model accurately predicts human choices and quantitatively outperforms plausible alternatives.

+**Collaborator:** Roozbeh Kiani (New York University)

 ![Figure 3]({{ site.baseurl }}/images/cngenv.png "Changing environment."){: .center-image }
 <p align="center">